 Notes: Businesses less than three years old were excluded from the survey.
+Responses are weighted to provide representative results for each region

 A majority of the establishments in the survey are single-site organisations - i.e. the only location in the organisation (58%) while 42% are one of a number of branches of a larger organisation.
 Smaller sized establishments, employing fewer people, are more likely to be single-site organisations (68%) as are establishments in the Construction sector (75%).